 On April 12, 2019, Judges in Pre-Trial Chamber II rejected the Prosecutor’s request and declined to authorize an investigation.
 The Pre-Trial Chamber found that there was sufficient evidence at this early stage (“reasonable basis to consider”) that crimes under the Court’s jurisdiction were committed in Afghanistan and also found that cases would be admissible—that the Court’s gravity threshold had been met and that there had not been national criminal proceedings regarding those most responsible for the crimes at issue.
 However, the Court determined that an investigation would not be “in the interests of justice” for several reasons, including the significant time passed since the preliminary examination began in 2006 and the lack of cooperation expected from states involved.
 Pre-Trial Chamber II granted the Prosecutor’s request for leave to appeal on Sept.
 17, 2019.
 Arguments from the Office of the Prosecutor, representatives of victims, and amici were heard in December 2019.

 On March 5, 2020, the Appeals Chamber decided unanimously to authorize the Prosecutor to open an investigation.
 The Appeals Chamber held that the Pre-Trial Chamber erred in considering whether an investigation was in the “interests of justice.”
-Because the Pre-Trial Chamber had found there was a factual and jurisdictional basis to proceed, the Appeals Chamber overruled that decision and authorized the Prosecutor to commence an investigation according to the parameters in her request.
+Because the Pre-Trial Chamber had found there was a factual and jurisdictional basis to proceed, the Appeals Chamber authorized the Prosecutor to commence an investigation according to the parameters in her request.